alexlhf/peacelam-project/readme.txt

 COMP5134: Project (2016 Spring)

-Open the source code in Eclipse
+A. Open the source code in Eclipse and run the program:
 1. Use browser to access the hyper link of the project from git.txt

 2. Click Download ZIP to download compressed project file from GitHub